-Two Birds With One Stone – Revitalize Shoutengai & Create Jobs For Young People
+Two Birds With One Stone – Revitalize Shotengai (or Shoutengai) & Create Jobs For Young People

 The young people were hired for the Creating Businesses & Jobs In Empty Storefronts program that started up this past spring as part of publicly funded efforts in Osaka to stimulate local employment.
 They now staff a recycled clothing shop, a massage studio and several other businesses in empty storefronts in this declining commercial district.